 In real estate, they say it’s all about location.
 The same is true when trying to determine whether you need a toll free number.

 If your customer base is relatively local, then the cost of a toll free number (those starting with the prefixes 800, 866, 877 and 888) may not be justified.
-On the other hand, if you’ve got a national customer base or have an e-commerce website, you may want to consider giving your customers an easy and free way to reach you .
+On the other hand, if you’ve got a national customer base or have an e-commerce website, you may want to consider .

 “If you’re getting a lot of orders over the phone or on a web site then a toll free number is probably necessary,” said Luanne Mayorga, Manager of the Illinois International Trade Center at the College of DuPage in Lisle, Ill., who adds that offering “Live Chat” on your web site will cut down on the number of calls to your toll free line.

 Your toll free number can also be a marketing tool for your company as it is in the case of 1-800-GOT JUNK, 1-800-FLOWERS or other companies that use clever number combinations to create phone numbers their customers won’t easily forget.